-Again, according to 2020 Software Testing Trends report, 76% of software testers used tools for bug tracking like Jira Bugzilla or Redmine in 2019 making them the most common test management tool used by software testers.
-The next most used was agile workflow tools at 59%.
-From our point of view, the effectiveness of reporting bugs does not depend on the tool itself, but on how well the tool matches the needs of the team, process and individual workflow.
+Again, according to the 2020 Software Testing Trends report, 76% of software testers used tools for bug tracking like Jira, Bugzilla, or Redmine in 2019, making them the most common test management tools used by software testers.
+The next most used ones were agile workflow tools, capping at 59%.
+From our point of view, the effectiveness of reporting bugs does not depend on the tool itself, but on how well the tool matches the needs of the team, process, and individual workflow.

 First of all, a new defect is reported by the tester.
 Then the tester assigning a bug to the developer who will be responsible for its solution.
-The next stage is application of required corrections in the code by developers.
+The next stage is the application of required corrections in the code by developers.
 Then the fixed bug is sending to the QA team and re-checking.
-This stage may be followed by two different ones, because after solution verification, the QA team makes a decision to end or re-open the process.
+This stage may be followed by two different ones because, after solution verification, the QA team makes a decision to end or re-open the process.
 Reopening is performed when the QA team decides that.
 The defect still needs to be fixed.
-In other case, we close the process after solving the problem and that marks the bug as fixed and closed.
+In other cases, we close the process after solving the problem and that marks the bug as fixed and closed.

 There are several stages in the bug life cycle that can affect the order of the steps taken.
 For example, if the detected error is not so important for the current stage or a given version, it may get the Deferred status at the beginning.
 The process can also stop because of the lack of sufficient information about the defect the tester passes to the developer.